 For the safety of all please remember to park safely and legally.
 Pedestrians are put at risk by inconsiderate and dangerous parking.
 There is an understanding that parents should not drive down Chedworth Street to deliver or collect children; space can usually be found in streets further away from the school.
+The junction at the top of Chedworth Street, which is marked with double yellow lines, should not be used for dropping off as this causes real danger for the young cyclists.
 Please consider whether you really need to drive to school at all.